-Unlike the other entries in this list where the car takes centre stage, the MariCAR experience in Tokyo allows you to dress like your favourite Nintendo character – by which I mean, similar but legally distinct mascots, possibly named Macaroni, Linguini, and Lady Apricot.
-The company recently lost a trademark lawsuit from Nintendo, but they’re still continuing to run traffic-disrupting squadrons down the streets of Akihabara.
-(But seriously, the traffic in Tokyo is the stuff of nightmares.)
+Unlike the other entries in this list where the car takes centre stage, the MariCAR experience in Tokyo allowed drivers to dress like their favourite Nintendo character – by which I mean, similar but legally distinct mascots, possibly named Macaroni, Linguini, and Lady Apricot.
+The company’s legal woes finally caught up with it at the end of 2020, with operations having ceased earlier in the year.
+Local drivers are no doubt be celebrating the end of these traffic-disrupting go-kart squadrons on the streets of Akihabara.

 Toyota Sienna – Spongebob Squarepants

 Toyota is generally not known for its weirdness, at least outside of Japan (where they put Elijah Wood and Peter Rabbit in a commercial for a hybrid minivan).
 But every now and then they come up with something truly bonkers.
 Like this Spongebob-inspired Sienna, which looks like it crawled out of a sugar-fuelled nightmare.